-ICAN History: 30 Years of Progress
+ICAN History: 40 Years of Progress and Counting

 - Helped to hold the line against anti-worker and anti-consumer legislation, including defeating deregulation of Iowa’s electric utility industry, preventing the elimination of project labor agreements, and stopping limits to worker compensation claims.

 - Worked with state and national partners to preserve Social Security from privatization.